 The alliance offers a selection of resources through its local and international partner organisations to support signatories in developing internal net zero carbon plans as well as a range of collective action projects signatories can join that are conceptualized, managed and implemented by the local convening partners.
 Explore the sections below for more information.

 Access the leadership statement and sign up online

 Access the tools and guidance you need to develop a successful net zero plan for your organisation

 Join forces with a range of likeminded organisations leading collective action projects to scale up your contribution for a thriving and inclusive net zero South African economy

-It is not be enough to ask stakeholders to make a commitment if we are to realise our goal of a carbon neutral, climate resilient, thriving and inclusive economy for South Africa by 2050.
+It is not enough to ask stakeholders to make a commitment if we are to realise our goal of a carbon neutral, climate resilient, thriving and inclusive economy for South Africa by 2050.

 You’ve signed the ambition statement- what next?
-The ACA provides coalition members with coalition the necessary tools, guidance and communities to support them on their journey to net-zero emissions by 2050.
-In addition, members are encouraged and enabled to work together on a wide variety of ways initiatives to jointly contribute to achieving a net zero economy for South Africa by 2050.
+The ACA provides coalition members with the necessary tools, guidance and communities to support them on their journey to net-zero emissions by 2050.
+In addition, members are encouraged and enabled to work together on a wide variety of initiatives to jointly contribute to achieving a net zero economy for South Africa by 2050.
 Four of South Africa’s major cities have already made the commitment and are developing their climate action plans in line with this ambitious target but they cannot do it alone.